sfbrigade/datasci-earthquake/README.md

 # Formatting with a Pre-Commit Hook

 This repository uses `Black` for Python and `ESLint` for JS/TS to enforce code style standards.
 We also use `MyPy` to perform static type checking on Python code.
 The pre-commit hook runs the formatters automatically before each commit, helping maintain code consistency across the project.
+It works for *only* the staged files.
+If you have edited unstaged files in your repository and want to make them comply with the CI pipeline, then run `black .` `mypy .` for Python code and `npm run lint .` for Javascript code.

 ## Prerequisites